BenSymo/time_series_demo/README.md

 1. Clone or download the project repository to your local machine.

-2. Download the `analysis.ipynb` IPython notebook file and the `aep_hourly.csv` data file.

-3. Install the required packages listed in the `requirements.txt` file.
+2. Install the required packages listed in the `requirements.txt` file.
 You can do this by running the following command in your terminal or command prompt:

    pip install -r requirements.txt

+3. Open `analysis.ipynb` IPython notebook file and run all the cells.

 ## License